Monterroso/TikAndTok/docs/previous_workflows/video-collections.md

 A video can be either liked, saved, both, or neither.
 We want to provide a clear, responsive user experience so that users can quickly interact with videos, and later review them from a dedicated page.

 Implementation Decisions & Clarifications:
-1. Data Structure:
+1. Data Structure: ✓
    - Store liked and saved videos as subcollections under user documents:
      - users/{userId}/liked_videos
      - users/{userId}/saved_videos
    - Add savedBy Set<String> to Video model, similar to likedBy
    - Keep category and tags within the metadata field for flexibility

-2. UI/UX Decisions:
+2. UI/UX Decisions: (In Progress)
-   - Add new icon to existing CustomBottomNavigationBar for collections
+   - Add new icon to CustomBottomNavigationBar for collections
    - Create separate tabs for liked and saved videos within collections view
    - Follow TikTok's placement for navigation items
-   - Reuse and refactor LikeAnimation to InteractionAnimation for both like/save:
+   - ✓ Reuse and refactor LikeAnimation to InteractionAnimation for both like/save:
-     - Support different icons (heart/bookmark)
+     - ✓ Support different icons (heart/bookmark)
-     - Configurable active colors (red for likes, gold for saves)
+     - ✓ Configurable active colors (red for likes, gold for saves)
-     - Optional count display
+     - ✓ Optional count display
-     - Maintain existing animation pattern
+     - ✓ Maintain existing animation pattern

-3. Implementation Approach:
+3. Implementation Approach: ✓
    - Use optimistic updates for both likes and saves
    - Implement placeholder thumbnails initially (TODO: proper thumbnail generation)
    - No batch operations for now to maintain simplicity